A Skokie Criminal Lawyer Who Knows How to Fight Weapons Charges

 Contact Skokie Defense Attorney Andrew M. Weisberg Today

 Success has led to recognition for Mr. Weisberg.
 The National Trial Lawyers has named him a Top 100 Trial Lawyer.
 Lawguru features him due to his in-depth knowledge in criminal law.
-And he has won a number of Clients’ Choice awards on Avvo.
+And he has won many Clients’ Choice awards on Avvo.

-What really matters, though, is that you feel comfortable working with Andrew Weisberg and believe that he gives you the best chance at getting the most positive outcome in your case.
+What matters, though, is that you feel comfortable working with Andrew Weisberg and believe he gives you the best chance at getting the most positive outcome in your case.

 The only way to know for sure is to get in touch.
-When you come in for your free initial consultation, Mr. Weisberg will sit and go over all the details of your situation before explaining the legal process and all of the potential outcomes in-depth to make sure you know your options and what to expect.
+When you come in for your free initial consultation, Mr. Weisberg will sit and go over your situation details before explaining the legal process and the potential outcomes in-depth to ensure you know your options and what to expect.

 Do not delay.
 The longer you wait to get an experienced defense attorney on your side, the more of a head start you give to prosecutors.
 Reach out to our office 24/7 by calling 847-807-1075 or emailing firstname.lastname@example.org.